 - the Inspection Location has at least one low reading ohmmeter (capable of measuring ranges up to 10Ω and up to $1,000\Omega$) - the Inspection Technician has ready access to the equipment.
-Assessors will check that access is likely to be able to be achieved easily to ensure the equipment is used when required - that any difficulty in accessing would not discourage its use - meters used at Inspection Locations that inspect vehicles used to carry petrol, ethanol or LPG have an 'Ex' marking - the meter appears in good condition while its regular use, commensurate with the number of passes issued, remains apparent.
+Assessors will check that access is likely to be able to be achieved easily to ensure the equipment is used when required - that any difficulty in accessing would not discourage its use - meters used at Inspection Locations that inspect vehicles used to carry LPG have an 'Ex' marking - the meter appears in good condition while its regular use, commensurate with the number of passes issued, remains apparent.
 Equipment is not in good condition if, in the opinion of the assessor, its condition could affect its use or efficacy.
-Assessors

-- will, where possible, photograph any equipment not considered to be in good condition - the equipment has been calibrated within the last two years, evidenced by way of a calibration certificate - where the Inspection Location has more than one meter, each is individually identified.
-This can be achieved in a number of ways, for example by numbering, use of different coloured paint etc - the Inspection Location has documented instructions on the correct use of the ohmmeter.
+Assessors will, where possible, photograph any equipment not considered to be in good condition - the equipment has been calibrated within the last two years, evidenced by way of a calibration certificate - where the Inspection Location has more than one meter, each is individually identified.
+This can be achieved in a number of ways, for example by numbering, use of different coloured paint etc - the Inspection Location must have documented instructions on the correct use of the ohmmeter.
 Instructions may be in any format (including written on the equipment) and may have been produced by the Inspection Location

-4.5 Loading adaptor wear gauge
+4.2 Loading adaptor wear gauge

-The Inspection Technician must have ready access to a loading adaptor wear gauge for liquid fuel tanks and at least one ACME loading adaptor wear gauge of each size (13/4, 21/4 and 31/4 inches) along with a hose unit with or without an inner package.
+The Inspection Technician must have ready access to at least one ACME loading adaptor wear gauge of each size, along with a hose unit with or without an inner package.
 A copy of the manufacturer's instructions should be available to the Inspection Technician.
 Each gauge should appear in good condition while its regular use, commensurate with the number of passes issued, remains apparent.
-If the Inspection Location has more than one gauge of the same type, they should be individually marked so they are distinguishable from each other.
+If the Inspection Location has more than one gauge at the same type, they should be individually marked so they are distinguishable from each other.